ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

 ## Disclaimer
 - This tool is intended for creating art and exploring creative image generation.
 - **Use responsibly.** Please refrain from using it for any malicious or harmful activities.
+- NSFW generation is supported, but do it at your own risk.

 ## License
 This project is open-source and free to use under the MIT License.